mcpq/mcpq-plugin/README.md

 A plugin *should* be compatible with *older* client versions as backwards compatibility should be kept, which is enabled by the protobuf protocol.
 (Breaking changes of the protocol are recorded [here](https://github.com/mcpq/mcpq-proto?tab=readme-ov-file#version-changes))

-> E.g., a *client* build against protocol v1 should also be able to use a *plugin* built against protocol v2
+> E.g., a *client* build against protocol v1 should also be able to communicate wtih a *plugin* built against protocol v2

 However, using *newer client* versions with older plugin versions will very likely *not* work and is not supported.